Bus42/Configurable-Credits/README.md

   - Set the WebSocket port and ensure it's accessible locally (e.g., ws://localhost:8080)
   - Allow the app to connect and retrieve credits data
   - At the top of Streamer.bot you Click on "Import", Locate the file `Credits - Simple Scrolling.sb`.
-  - Drag and Drop it with your mouse it into the Streamer.bot's Import Dialog
+  - Drag and Drop it with your mouse into the Streamer.bot's Import Dialog

 ### 3 👉 Edit the Configuration